tushev/aojdk-updatewatcher/README.md

 ## Disclaimer
 The author does not provide any support related to AdoptOpenJDK.

-For support, please visit their corresponding website - https://adoptopenjdk.net
+For support, please visit https://github.com/AdoptOpenJDK/openjdk-support/issues or their corresponding website - https://adoptopenjdk.net

 **THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.